Research Ethics and Integrity

 All research undertaken by Divinity students and staff must satisfy key ethical principles.

-maximise benefits and minimize risks to individuals and society
+Maximise benefits and minimise risks to individuals and society.

 Ethical review and accountability